Ismenama5s/haseeb-qureshi.github.io/_pages/about.md

 ## Hi, I'm Haseeb.

-I'm a general partner at **MetaStable Capital**, a cryptocurrency hedge fund.
+I'm a managing partner at **Dragonfly Capital**, a cryptocurrency venture fund.

 I'm also a programmer, a writer, a teacher, a public speaker, and an Effective Altruist.

-I teach a class on cryptocurrencies at the **Bradfield School of Computer Science**.
+I used to teach a class on cryptocurrencies at the **Bradfield School of Computer Science**.
 I was formerly a software engineer at **Airbnb**.
 Before that I was Director of Product at **App Academy**.
 Before that I was a mental coach and wrote a book called *The Philosophy of Poker*.
 And before that I was a world-class professional poker player, sponsored by **Full Tilt Poker**.

 That's me in a nutshell.
 It's a pretty strange path, from professional poker player to software engineer to investor.
 But if you want to get the full picture, you'll need to know my origin story.
 It's good, I promise.
 <br /><br />